 A provision in the NYS law allows children between the ages of 14 and 18 to shoot their NYS pistol permit holding parents' pistols on the range.

 Active duty military personnel who are required to qualify annually with a pistol may with a letter from their commanding officer use the range.
 This applies to resident and non resident personnel who do not have a pistol permit.

-Our basic pistol permit class is currently accepted by Rensselaer, Albany, Greene, and Schenectady counties.
+Our basic pistol permit class is currently accepted by Essex, Hamilton and Warren counties.
 Please check with the issuing agency if you do not reside in one of these counties.

 A $10 cancellation fee will be assessed on all cancellations.
 Any requests for refund within 48 hours is at the sole discretion of ADK and will be subject to a 25% cancellation fee.